Why Congress Should Continue to CAREOn the Expiration of FPUC

 By Collin KanePublished July 21, 2020

-COVID-19 remains an imminent threat to the health of the American people and economy.
 The CARES Act supplement should be extended because of the demonstrated success of policy, the lingering effects of the pandemic on the workforce, and the continued strain on state and local budgets.

-While programs under CARES are expected to help, the pandemic and its financial consequences will last far beyond July 2020.
+While programs under CARES are expected to help, the pandemic and its financial consequences will last beyond July 2020.
 Under March legislation, FPUC was set to expire just barely four months after enactment.
 By comparison, the American Recovery and Reinvestment Act of 2009 provided a $25 boost in weekly benefits during the Great Recession from February 2009 all the way through December 2010.
 In the first week of July, 2.4 million workers applied for unemployment benefits.
 According to Heidi Shierholz, former Chief Economist at the US Department of Labor, that was the 17th week in a row unemployment insurance claims were more than twice the worst week of the Great Recession.
 According to a Fortune analysis of the U.S. Bureau of Economic Analysis income data, FPUC’s extra $600 weekly unemployment benefits boosted incomes by around $70 billion in May 2020.
-This loss of spending power post July combined with the continued symptoms of recession will have major ramifications for the economy and the individual.
+This loss of spending power post July combined with the symptoms of recession will have ramifications for the economy and the individual.